axel-achart/SchoolProject_Clock/README.md

 You can set an alarm and navigate throught the menu.

-100% Python, procedural language, collaboration between 4 students Hippolyte GESLAIN, Kylliann LARCHER, Oualid AHAMRI, Axel ACHART
+100% Python, procedural language, collaboration between 4 students
+\nHippolyte GESLAIN, Kylliann LARCHER, Oualid AHAMRI, Axel ACHART